 - metadata checker

-TryUnfurl.com is a free link preview checker.
-Paste any public URL and instantly see how it will look when shared on Slack, Discord, Twitter/X, Facebook, LinkedIn, and iMessage — along with a full breakdown of all detected metadata.
+TryUnfurl.com is a free URL unfurl tool and link preview checker.
+Paste any public URL and instantly see how it will look when shared on Slack, Discord, Twitter/X, Facebook, LinkedIn, and iMessage — along with a full breakdown of every piece of metadata the page exposes.

 No login.
 No installation.
 No cost.